colurw/chess_NN_webapp/README.md

 As the training data do not include early-game board states, the user must initially select from one of three fully-developed opening options.
-This avoids having to implement a castling feature - moves of which were also excluded from the training dataset to allow less-complex functions when encoding raw training data. <br clear="right"/>
+This avoids having to implement a castling feature - moves of which were also excluded from the training dataset to allow less-complex functions when encoding raw training data.

 ### web_ensemble_solver.py
 Several neural networks are presented with the same board state.
 The